 Smell: Interesting nose.
 Fresh and fruity at first before some bourbon notes come through.
 Rum and raisin.
 Caramel.
 Honey.
 Malt and Danish pastries.
 Straw.
 Some gentle woody spice.

 Taste: It’s certainly a big old mouthful of flavour.
 There’s caramel and toffee mingling with apple and pear, raisin and biscuit.
 Vanilla.
 Honey.
 Salt and pepper.
 Touch of dark chocolate and oak too.

-Value for Money: It’s worth noting that That Boutique-y Whisky Company usually bottle at 50cl but here, they’ve gone for a full size 70cl bottle.
-This is a rather unique, and ultimately very tasty dram at a really affordable price.
+Thoughts: It’s worth noting that That Boutique-y Whisky Company usually bottle at 50cl but here, they’ve gone for a full size 70cl bottle.
+It’s a rather unique and tasty dram at a really affordable price.

-Positively packed full of flavour, so much so it could easily stand up to any of the mixers suggested on the back label.
-Crucially however, it works just as well when sipped neat which is how I have thus far chosen to drink it.
-I can definitely see some experimentation in the not too distant future though.
+There’s a decent amount of flavour going on, which gives the impression it could stand up to the mixers suggested on the back label.
+Crucially however, it works just as well when sipped neat.
+That’s how I have thus far chosen to drink it but I can definitely see some experimentation in the not too distant future.
 I’m thoroughly enjoying it, particularly that gentle warmth.
-Proof that bargains still exist in the world of whisky.
+More proof that interesting bargains still exist in the world of whisky.

 For more about That Boutique-y Whisky Company, visit here.

 4 thoughts on “World Whisky Blend (That Boutique-y Whisky Company)”

 Good vent about the BS around scotch.
 Love the concept here and for a full 70cl with those tasting notes, that sounds like a payday potential.

 Great article Neill.
 I do love the ‘world whisky’ concept, that is really cool.
 Thanks for sharing your thoughts!
 Ed